GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 **-C**\ *pointfile*
-    Specify a multisegment point file that a data source must contain at least one point to pass [No point inclusions considered].
+    Specify a multisegment point file that a data source must contain at least one point to pass [No point inclusions considered].  **Note**: If data sources is a 3-D cube then we also check if *pointfile* has *z*-coordinates and if the 3-D point is inside the cube [only check in map view].

 .. _-D: